 Formed in Southeastern Wisconsin in 2004 with the idea they were better together than apart, the men of Carbellion have been forging an original path in music since day one.
-The members — Brandon Bauer (guitar), Cameron Kellenberger (vocals), Brent Nimz (drums), Jamie Damrow (lead guitar), Steven Sheppard (bass guitar) — fuse elements of grunge and thrash with a traditional rock structure to deliver driving anthems of lives lived on the outer rim of society.
-Their sound follows in the tradition of forward-thinking groups like Clutch and Alice In Chains, but with a hooks and melodies ready for radio.
+The members — Brandon Bauer (guitar), Cameron Kellenberger (vocals), Brent Nimz (drums), Jamie Damrow (lead guitar), Steve Sheppard (bass guitar) — fuse elements of grunge and thrash with a traditional rock structure to deliver driving anthems of lives lived on the outer rim of society.
+Their sound follows in the tradition of forward-thinking groups like Clutch and Alice In Chains, but with hooks and melodies ready for radio.

 “We always tell people we make rock music,” explains vocalist Cameron Kellenberger, “but that always leads to more questions.
 It’s not exactly metal, but it’s not radio rock.
 We tune down, and we have an edgier sound, but my vocals are mostly clean.
 It’s nothing like what you heard in the 80s or 90s, and there’s not a lot like us around today.
 We appreciate comparisons, but we pride ourselves on being original.